 Why This Matters for Private Mortgage Lenders Specifically

 Unlike institutional servicers, private lenders frequently manage workouts without dedicated loss mitigation staff.
-That is where professional servicing creates direct ROI: a servicing partner with default management workflows executes the same workout strategies at lower per-loan cost than a lender managing it internally on an ad hoc basis.
+That is where professional servicing creates direct ROI: a servicing partner with default management workflows executes the same workout strategies at lower per-loan cost than a lender managing defaults internally on an ad hoc basis.

 How We Evaluated the Workout vs. Foreclosure Case